Oke Oka Jeevitham: Plot

 On 28 March 1998, scientists Paul and Michael carry out an experiment on their time machine, however, the machine fails and Michael dies in the process.

-In 2019, Adhi, Chaitanya "Chaitu" (Telugu)/Kathir (Tamil) and Seenu (Telugu)/Paandi (Tamil) are friends who are struggling in their lives.
-Adhi is an aspiring musician and Seenu/Paandi regrets not studying properly during his school days.
+In 2019, Adhi, Chaitanya "Chaitu" and Seenu are friends who are struggling in their lives.
+Adhi is an aspiring musician and Seenu regrets not studying properly during his school days.

-One day, Paul calls Seenu/Paandi, who is a real estate agent, to find him in a house on the outskirts.
-Seenu/Paandi takes Adhi and Chaitu/Kathir along to show Paul the house.
+One day, Paul calls Seenu, who is a real estate agent, to find him in a house on the outskirts.
+Seenu takes Adhi and Chaitu along to show Paul the house.
 However, Adhi is surprised to see the boxes dated 28-03-1998 which was a day before his mother died.
 Paul overhears this and convinces Adhi that he can save his mother using the time machine, in return, Adhi must save Michael from death by stopping the experiment.
-Chaitu/Kathir and Seenu/Paandi tag along to change their own fate.
-They place the time machine in the abandoned house of Seenu's/Paandi's grandfather.
+Chaitu and Seenu tag along to change their own fate.
+They place the time machine in the abandoned house of Seenu's grandfather.
 Paul explains to them the rules of time travel.
 The date is set to 1 March 1998 and the three travel back in time.
 They see their younger selves in their school and disguise themselves to get close to them.
 Adhi befriends his mother and becomes the guitar teacher for his younger self, nicknamed Kutlu.
 Adhi tries to make sure that his mother is safe who is set to die in a car accident.
-Chaitu/Kathir becomes an auto driver to bring his younger self close to Sita who grows up to be a beautiful woman while Seenu/Paandi joins as a peon to personally oversee his younger self's education.
+Chaitu becomes an auto driver to bring his younger self close to Sita who grows up to be a beautiful woman while Seenu joins as a peon to personally oversee his younger self's education.

 Kutlu prepares to participate in his school's cultural competition on 26 March 1998.
 Adhi's mother drops Kutlu off at his school that morning.
 She gives him her ring to be confident during his performance.
-However, young Chaitu/Kathir and Seenu/Paandi suspect and follow their older selves, and find the time machine.
+However, young Chaitu and Seenu suspect and follow their older selves, and find the time machine.
 They inform Kutlu about this and the three leave the school without any intimation.
 The time machine turns on upon scanning Kutlu's iris (which is the same as Adhi's).
 The machine brings the kids to the future in 2019.
 The older three realize their younger selves are missing along with the time machine which also contains the details of Paul of 1998.
 They realize that the only way to set things right is to find Paul and use his old time machine to travel to 2019.